How to Build an Effective Recruiter/Hiring Manager Relationship When You’re Both Working from Home

 March 24, 2020

-With many people currently transitioning to remote work, employees across every industry are trying to figure out the most effective ways to do their jobs from home.
+With many people currently transitioning to remote work and working from home, employees across every industry are trying to figure out the most effective ways to do their jobs.
 For recruiters, that means learning how to conduct the hiring process entirely online — and how to best partner with hiring managers from afar.

 One person who’s had plenty of practice is Emily Atkins, LinkedIn’s head of talent acquisition for Australia and New Zealand.
-Emily has been working with remote hiring managers for seven and a half years at LinkedIn and throughout her entire recruiting career, so she’s well-equipped to help her colleagues and peers make this transition.
+Emily has been working with remote hiring managers for seven and a half years at LinkedIn and throughout her entire recruiting career, so she’s well-equipped to help her colleagues and peers make this transition from working in an office to working from home.

 Here are Emily’s tips for creating a seamless working relationship with remote hiring managers.